jeremyhahn/go-viper-cobra-skeleton/README.md

 # Usage

-Use the `clone` target to create a new project:
+The following `clone` command results in a new directory being created one level up `../my-new-app` that contains the files included in this skeleton project, with import statements using `bitbucket.org/myorg/my-new-app`

     # Create new project
     CLONE_HOST=bitbucket.org CLONE_OWNER=myorg CLONE_APP_NAME=my-new-app make clone